Blendify/blender-manual/blender_docs/manual/compositing/types/filter/defocus.rst

    The worst-case scenario is an object in-focus against the very distant world background: the differences in distance are very large and the result can look quite bad.
-   The node tries to prevent this from occurring by testing that the blur difference between pixels is not too large, the value set here controls how large that blur difference may be to consider it 'safe.'
+   The node tries to prevent this from occurring by testing that the blur difference between pixels is not too large, the value set here controls how large that blur difference may be to consider it safe.
    This is all probably    quite confusing, and fortunately, in general, there is no need to change the default setting of 1.
    Only try changing it if you experience problems with any in-focus object.

 Preview
    As already mentioned, processing can take a long time.
-So to help make editing parameters somewhat 'interactive', there is a preview mode which you can enable with this button.
+So to help make editing parameters somewhat interactive, there is a preview mode which you can enable with this button.
-   Preview mode will render the result using a limited amount of (quasi)random samples, which is a *lot* faster than the 'perfect' mode used otherwise.
+   Preview mode will render the result using a limited amount of (quasi)random samples, which is a *lot* faster than the perfect mode used otherwise.
 The sampling mode also tends to produce grainy, noisy pictures (though the more samples you use, the less noisy the result).
 This option is on by default.
    Play around with the other parameters until you are happy with the results, and only then disable the preview mode for the final render.